Skip to content

 How does petrelintide compare to GLP-1 drugs like semaglutide and tirzepatide?

 Petrelintide is a different mechanistic class — an amylin receptor agonist rather than an incretin (GLP-1/GIP) receptor agonist.
 The classes act through different hormones and largely different neural circuits.
 In Phase 2, petrelintide produced approximately 10.7% mean weight loss at 42 weeks, lower than the published Phase 3 figures for tirzepatide (≈20%) or the Phase 2 figure for retatrutide (24.2% at 48 weeks).
-However, petrelintide has a notably better tolerability profile — 98% of participants in the highest-dose cohort completed dose escalation, compared with discontinuation rates of 4–16% reported in incretin trials.
+However, petrelintide has a notably better tolerability profile — full ZUPREME-1 data presented at ADA 2026 reported nausea in 19.6% of participants (versus 25–44% in incretin-class obesity trials), vomiting below the placebo rate, and only 1.5% discontinuing for gastrointestinal causes.
 The strategic positioning is that petrelintide may be a "foundational" therapy used alone for moderate weight loss or in combination with incretins for greater weight loss with better tolerability than incretins at comparable doses.

 What is the petrelintide + CT-388 combination?

-CT-388 is Roche's investigational dual GLP-1/GIP receptor agonist — mechanistically similar to tirzepatide but a distinct molecular entity.
+CT-388, now known as enicepatide, is Roche's investigational dual GLP-1/GIP receptor agonist — mechanistically similar to tirzepatide but a distinct molecular entity.
 Roche and Zealand have announced plans for a Phase 2 trial evaluating the combination of petrelintide with CT-388.
 The hypothesis is that amylin agonism (petrelintide) and incretin agonism (CT-388) act through complementary satiety and metabolic pathways, and that combining them may produce greater weight loss with a more favorable tolerability profile than higher-dose incretin monotherapy.
-The combination trial has not yet started enrollment as of May 2026.
+The combination trial has not yet started enrollment as of June 2026.

 When could petrelintide become available?